sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/assets.md

 | created_by |      |
 -------------|------
-description  | Username of the Sensu user who created the asset or last updated the asset.
-Sensu automatically populates the `created_by` field when the asset is created or updated. required     | false type         | String example      | {{< code shell >}}"created_by": "admin"{{< /code >}}
+description  | Username of the Sensu user who created the dynamic runtime asset or last updated the asset.
+Sensu automatically populates the `created_by` field when the dynamic runtime asset is created or updated. required     | false type         | String example      | {{< code shell >}}"created_by": "admin"{{< /code >}}